git town compress

 Let's compress these three commits into a single commit:

-git compress -m "compressed commit"
+git town compress -m "compressed commit"

 Now your branch has these commits: